Credit cards and personal finance can be confusing. And it doesn't help that misinformation tends to spread like wildfire.

 Payment history – paying your bill on time – is by far the largest factor in your credit score, making up roughly 35% of it.
 That makes it absolutely essential to pay your bills each month, as failing to do so can be an enormous drag on your credit score.

 But credit utilization makes up another sizable chunk of your credit score.
 Credit utilization is the amount of money you owe as compared to the total amount of credit extended to you.
 For example, if you have one credit card with a $10,000 limit and have a balance of $1,000 on that card, your credit utilization would be 10%.
 Keeping that utilization ratio under 30% will have a positive impact on your credit score.

 So what does this all mean?
-While your credit score will take a temporary hit after opening a card, it will actually increase if you use it responsibly.
+While your credit score will take a temporary hit after opening a card, it should actually increase if you use that new credit card responsibly.
 With more credit extended to your name through a new card, your credit utilization ratio can drop.
-If you pay your bills for your new card on time and don’t carry over big balances, your credit score should actually increase over time.
+If you pay your bills for your new card on time and don't carry over big balances, your credit score should actually increase over time.

 Myth #2: Having Multiple Credit Cards Hurts Your Credit Score

 Over the past 15 years, my wife and I have had close to 200 credit cards.
 When people hear this, the response from most is predictable: “Wow, you guys must have terrible credit scores.”
 But that's not the case.

 Americans have been conditioned to believe that opening credit cards – or having more than one or two – is financially irresponsible and will lead to poor credit.
 There's no question that it can be dangerous, and it's not for everyone.
 If you've got debt or may have trouble making your monthly payments, you should steer clear of opening new credit cards.